 For the best views of Castle Stalker, check out the Castle Stalker View Cafe or the Old Inn.
 Castle Stalker View Cafe offers gorgeous panoramic views of the tower and Loch Linnhe.
 Even though the cafe closes at 4 pm, you can still pull into the parking lot and go to the lookout.

 For a closer view, park at the Old Inn and walk to the shores of Loch Linnhe.
-Parking is only for paying customers, so once you walked around, head inside the Old Inn for some dinner.
+Parking is only for paying customers, so once you walk around, head inside the Old Inn for some dinner.
 The 17th-century inn has excellent food, friendly service, and, overall, a pleasant atmosphere.
 I recommend trying one of the many local beers on tap along with their steak.
-It was probably my favorite meal during the entire trip.
+It was probably my favourite meal during the entire trip.

 From Appin, we drove 20 minutes to the Isles of Glencoe Hotel.
 The hotel overlooks Loch Leven with idyllic views from each room.
 Since we were exhausted from our long journey, we didn’t get to explore much of the hotel.
 However, just so you know, they have free parking, wifi, a hotel restaurant, and a swimming pool, but no elevator (none of the hotels or b&bs did during our trip).
 We chose to stay here because of its proximity to the Fort Williams area and the fact our reservation included breakfast.
 I would stay here again, but for a longer time to enjoy the surrounding area’s natural beauty.